Agriculture and Diet

-Sudan from southwest Asia.2 to collect rain water) discovered in Nubia including many at Musawwarat es Sufra.3 However hafirs would not have provided enough water for watering the farms.
-The only Kushite dam used for water storage was found at Shaq el Ahmar.4
+Sudan from southwest Asia.2 to collect rain water) discovered in Sudan including many at Musawwarat es Sufra.3 However hafirs would not have provided enough water for watering the farms.
+The only known Kushite dam used for water storage was found at Shaq el Ahmar.4